Frequently Asked Questions by Puppy Buyers

 What colors do you breed for?

-At the moment we have solid black and black abstract, solid white, solid cream, cream & white partis, brown and white partis, black and white partis, and possibly, but rare, solid brown.
-We do not have apricot, red, sable, brindle, or silver.
+At the moment we have apricot, solid black and black abstract, solid white, solid cream, solid brown and brown abstract, cream & white partis, brown and white partis, black and white partis, sable, brindle, and phantom.

 Do you dock tails & dew claws?